Robin Söderling: 2011: mononucleosis and semi-retirement

-2012–2015: Years off tour
+2012–2015: Years off tour, retirement

 Due to his ongoing recovery from illness, Söderling announced that he would miss the start of the 2012 season, including the Australian Open, and the French Open.
 He remained absent for the Indian Wells Masters, the first Masters tournament of the year.
 He later confirmed that he would be absent until at least after the Olympic Games and in July 2012, he dropped out of the ATP rankings due to having not competed for 12 months.

 Söderling announced no timetable of returning due to slow recovery from his illness.

 Söderling was absent from the tour in 2013.
 In September he launched a new range of tennis balls under the brand 'RS-Tennis'.

 Söderling continued to be absent from the tour in 2014.
 During the year he produced and released more types of tennis gear for RS-Tennis and became the tournament director of the Stockholm Open.

 2015 was Söderling's last year of his professional tennis career to date, although he was still absent from the tour.
 Throughout the year he produced and released more types of tennis gear for RS-Tennis.
 On 23 December, Söderling announced his retirement from professional tennis, after over four years of not playing a single ATP-level match due to mononucleosis.
 He also suffered from persistent anxiety and panic attacks, which he stated began in July 2011; Söderling announced he was "completely healed" in July 2020.

-After retirement
+2016–2023: Coaching after retirement

 In 2016, Söderling announced his intention to return to professional tennis, as he had said a few years earlier that he planned to have a very, very long career.
 He also stepped down as the tournament director of the Stockholm Open to Simon Aspelin.

 He currently resides in the Stockholm suburb of Djursholm, with his wife and two children.

 After a period spent coaching fellow Swede Elias Ymer, Söderling captained the Swedish 2021 Davis Cup Finals team.

+On April 3, 2023, the Swedish Tennis Association said Soderling had stepped down from his role as Sweden's Davis Cup captain for health reasons.